-The holidays are almost upon us, and many of us are looking forward to going to parties and getting together with extended family over the next couple of months.
-Some enjoy the frenetic pace of family gatherings, shopping, cooking and travel, and don’t even mind that some radio stations started playing Christmas carols in October.
+The holidays are upon us, and many of us are looking forward to going to parties and getting together with extended family over the next couple of weeks.
+Some enjoy the frenetic pace of family gatherings, shopping, cooking and travel, and don’t even mind that some radio stations started playing Christmas music in October.
 But for others, the holiday season brings a sense of isolation and loneliness.
 Those with hearing loss, especially, are at greater risk for the “holiday blues."

-“For many of the millions of hearing impaired Americans, especially the 27 million living with untreated hearing loss, the holidays may not be all that happy,” audiologist Cindy Beyer said.
+“For many of the millions of hearing impaired Americans, especially the 27 million living with untreated hearing loss, the holidays may not be all that happy,” audiologist Cindy Beyer said in a news release.

 Studies have linked untreated hearing loss to loneliness, stress and depression, feelings which intensify during the holiday season.
-Many of those with hearing loss or hearing impairment can find holiday gatherings difficult due to the frustration of trying to participate in conversations with family and friends.
-They might find themselves avoiding parties and get-togethers.
-But unfortunately that is not a solution; avoiding holiday gatherings altogether just leads to further loneliness, isolation and depression — and the cycle continues.
+If you have hearing loss, you may find holiday gatherings difficult due to the frustration of trying to participate in conversations with family and friends.
+You might even avoid parties and get-togethers.
+But unfortunately, avoiding holiday gatherings altogether just leads to further loneliness, isolation and depression — and the cycle continues.

 Just because you have hearing loss doesn’t mean the holidays have to be stressful and depressing.
-There are steps you can take to have a joyful season and be able to participate in the conversation and the festivities.
+There are steps you can take to have a joyful season and be able to participate in the festivities.

 If you are not comfortable talking to family or friends about your feelings of sadness, there is another option.
-Now, for the first time, those who have hearing loss or those who are deaf or hearing impaired and need someone to talk to have access to a 24 hour crisis text line.
-Started two years ago, the free, nationwide text line has received more than 8 million texts.
-Though the crisis text line was originally intended for teens, whose preferred method of communication is now texting, it quickly found another, unintended group of beneficiaries: those with hearing loss.
-The hotline is now beginning to be used by the deaf, hearing impaired and those with hearing loss who are feeling the need to reach out due to personal crisis.
+Now, you can try a 24 hour crisis text line.
+The free, nationwide text line receives milions of texts annually.
+Though the crisis text line was originally intended for teens, whose preferred method of communication is texting, it quickly found another, unintended group of beneficiaries: those with hearing loss.
+The hotline is now being used by the deaf and those with hearing loss who are feeling the need to reach out due to personal crisis.

 Prior to the availability of the text line, anyone with hearing loss who was feeling depression during the holidays had nowhere to turn and very few resources available.
-Now, not only is the crisis hotline available for people to text to, but training for those who staff the hotline is beginning to be hearing loss inclusive as well.
-Those with hearing loss or hearing impairment who reach out to the crisis hotline will find an empathetic, well-trained staff, some of whom are deaf or hearing impaired themselves; their training now includes closed-captioned training videos, chat-based training sessions and ASL interpreters and transcribers.
-Just text “START” to 741-741 to connect and start the conversation.
+Now, not only is the crisis hotline available for people to text to, but training for those who staff the hotline includes dealing with hearing loss issues as well.
+Those with hearing loss who reach out to the crisis hotline will find an empathetic, well-trained staff member, some of whom are deaf or hearing impaired themselves.
+Their training includes closed-captioned training videos, chat-based training sessions and ASL interpreters and transcribers.
+Just text “HOME” to 741-741 to connect and start the conversation.

 Don't let the holiday blues get you down.
 If you or a loved one has hearing loss, make this the time to reconnect and bring back the joy of the season once again.